sha-md/London-Fire-Brigade-Response-Analysis/README.md

 - Predict expected response times using machine learning.
 - Visualise historical and forecasted trends through an interactive Streamlit application.

-Originally developed as part of the **DataScientest Data Science programme**, the project has since been extended into a deployable analytics application with interactive dashboards, containerisation and continuous integration.

 ---